hoseynmousavi/kred-backend/README.md

-as everyone expect, this list will be updated due back updates.
+as everyone expects, this list will be updated due back updates.